jeffreyhanson/raptr/cran-comments.md

   in size by rewriting the functions in R, however, this would severly reduce the useability of the package.
 I would prefer to keep the C++ functions and the large ./libs folder.

-* checking package dependencies ...
-NOTE
-  Package suggested but not available for checking: 'gurobi'

-  This package depends heavily on high performance optimisation software.
-While the lpSolveAPI R package on CRAN could be used instead, this would severly limit the useability of the package.
-This is because 'lp_solve' cannot accomodate the large-scale problems that users need to solve.

-* checking Rd cross-references ...
-NOTE
-  Package unavailable to check Rd xrefs: 'maptools'

-  The 'maptools' R package has lots of dependencies.
-I would prefer to avoid including this package as a dependency to reduce the total installation time of this package.

 ## Downstream dependencies
 This package is not present on CRAN and therefore has no pacakges depending on it.
 Consequently, there were no issues detected when running devtools::revdep_check().